jacebenson/cedar/docs/docs/typescript/generated-types.md

 ---
-description: A look at automatic type generation in Redwood
+description: A look at automatic type generation in Cedar
 ---

 # Generated Types